day8/re-frame-async-flow-fx/README.md

   3. It requests that all `:events` mentioned in `flow` rules should be "forwarded" to this event handler, after they have been handled by their normal handlers.
-     So, if the event `:abc` was part of `flow` spec, then after `[:abc 1]` was handled by its normal handler there would be an additional `(dispatch [:async/flow  [:abc 1]])` which would be handled the coordinator created in steps 1 and 2.
+     So, if the event `:abc` was part of `flow` spec, then after `[:abc 1]` was handled by its normal handler there would be an additional `(dispatch [:id [:abc 1]])` which would be handled the coordinator created in steps 1 and 2.
-  4. the event handler keeps track of what events have occurred, and what tasks have already been started.
-It keeps this state at the path nominated in `:db-path`.
+  4. The event handler keeps track of what events have occurred, and what tasks have already been started.
+It keeps this state at the path nominated in `:db-path` or in local atom, if there is no `:db-path`.
-  5. the event handler uses your `flow` specification and the state it internally maintains to work out how it should respond to each newly forwarded event.
+  5. The event handler uses your `flow` specification and the state it internally maintains to work out how it should respond to each newly forwarded event.
-  6. At some point, the flow finishes (failed or succeeded) and the event handler from step 1 is dispatched a `:halt-flow`.
-It de-registers itself, and stops all event sniffing.
+  6. At some point, the flow finishes (failed or succeeded) and the event handler from step 1 sees a rule with `:halt?` set to `true`.
+Event handler de-registers itself, removes its state, and stops all event sniffing.

 Notes:
   1. This pattern is flexible.
 You could use it to implement a more complex FSM coordinator.
   2. All the work is done in a normal event handler (dynamically created for you).
 And it is all organised around events which this event handler processes.
 So this solution is aligned on re-frame fundamentals.